j-gilla/tech-test-040523/README.md

 - **Prevent content shifting**: Use a placeholder with a fixed aspect ratio to prevent content shifting when images are still loading.

+- **Minification**: Minify the CSS and JavaScript files to reduce file sizes and improve load times.

+- **Cross-browser compatibility**: Test the carousel across different browsers and devices to ensure a consistent experience

+- **CMS & CDN**: Implement a CMS and CDN to allow for easy content management and faster load times.

+- **Testing**: Write unit tests to ensure that the carousel works as expected.

+- **Modularization**: Break the carousel into smaller, reusable components to make it easier to maintain and extend.

 # Instructions